Doctoral dissertations in the Faculty of Social Sciences

 The custos must provide the Faculty Council with a written report, which must include the name of the doctoral candidate and the title of the doctoral thesis, the time and location of the public examination, the duration of the examination and an estimated number of attendees as well as a description of the proceedings of the public examination, the doctoral candidate’s defence of the thesis and possible deviating views presented during the examination (‘external opponents’).
 The report must also state what language was used in the public examination.

 The grade of the doctoral thesis will be discussed in the grading committee, which in addition to the custos and the opponent includes a faculty representative or representatives.
-To help the doctoral candidate to understand the grounds of the proposed grade, it is good to clarify briefly those strengths and weaknesses of the thesis mentioned by the grading committee members in the discussion about the grade.
+To help the doctoral candidate to understand the grounds of the proposed grade, it is good to clarify briefly those strengths and weaknesses of the dissertation mentioned by the grading committee members in the discussion about the grade.

 If the custos has acted as the supervisor of the thesis, they are disqualified from the grade negotiations in any other role than that of a chair.
 If the custos has not acted as a supervisor or is not otherwise disqualified, they are entitled to vote as a full member of the grading committee and partake in the grade negotiations.
 This must also be indicated in the custos’ report.
 In addition, the custos’ report must include the grading committee proposal as the grade of the doctoral thesis.
 Should the grading committee not reach an agreement on the grade of the thesis, the custos will present the arguments for the proposed grades in the report.
 The grounds are also to be presented when the grade is ‘pass with distinction’ or ‘fail’.